-The preamble of a draft resolution states the reasons for Preambulatory clauses can include: which the committee is addressing the topic and high-lights past international action on the issue.
+The preamble of a draft resolution states the reasons for which the committee is addressing the topic and high-lights past international action on the issue.
 Each clause begins with a present participle (called a preambulatory phrase) and ends with a comma.